 If there’s one thing we can take away from Cartier-Bresson’s work, it’s patience and flow.
 To become a great photographer, one must be patient and observe the world around you with ease and flow.
 Cartier-Bresson was a master at capturing the right moment at the exact right time, and it was hugely due to his patience and candid approach to

 Cindy Sherman is a famous actress and portrait photographer who turned the camera on herself: something that had been done before her, but not in the innovative manner of Cindy Sherman.
 Typically we call the works Self Portraits when the artist turns the camera on oneself.

 A Self-portrait typically reveals something about the artist, but in the case of Cindy Sherman, the portraits would reveal a statement on society.
 She was able to create a commentary of sorts on women’s role in society by photographing herself in various genres.

 Although her photos created a commentary, she would number the photos or leave them untitled in order to not reveal her true opinions or character.
-She would play many characters from housewife to prostitute.
-Although many may think of Sherman’s photographs as being self-portraits they are anything but self-portraits for the do not reveal her, they reveal the characters she plays.
+She would play many characters from housewives to prostitutes.
+Although many may think of Sherman’s photographs as being self-portraits they are anything but self-portraits for they do not reveal her, they reveal the characters she plays.

 5. James Nachtwey

 Photographs from the Vietnam War and the American civil rights movement had a deep influence on James Nachtwey, an American war photographer.
 He started working as a newspaper photographer in New Mexico in 1976 before moving to New York City to become a freelance magazine photographer.
 His first photo assignment was to cover the civil strife in Northern Ireland in 1981, where he has since then devoted himself to photographing war, conflicts, and social issues.